GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

 > - [12] _Cuda_reduce_: It includes some reduction operators, and can be used to find mean, variance, maximum, minimum, etc. To enhance flexibility, these reduction operators are fused with element-wise linear transformations ($Y = \alpha X + \beta$).
 > - [13] _Cuda_matMul_: contains 3 types of matrix multiplications, $A * B$, $A * B^T$, and $A^T * B$.
 > - [14] _Cuda_batchMatMul_: contains 3 types of batch matrix multiplications, $A * B$, $A * B^T$, and $A^T * B$.
->> These 14 libs have corresponding dlls and VS2017-studio projects.
+>> These 14 libs have corresponding dlls and Visual-studio-2017 projects.
+The complied dlls of cu32 is in dir [Dragon-Alpha-v1.2/native-lib/cuda_float32 and cuda_float32_cu118], where dlls in [cuda_float32] are compiled by nvcc-11.5 and those in [cuda_float32_cu118] are compiled by nvcc-11.8.
+The Visual-studio-2017 projects of cu32 are in dir [source\engune-cuda-base].
+Pelease make sure your VS-studio can process CUDA-runtime projects.
 Due to my limited personal ability, I don't have enough time to write comments and optimize all kernel functions.
 Instead, I pay attention to optimize the kernels with the highest performance up-limit.
 Specifically, matrix multiplication have good performance when dimensions are multiples of $64$; convolutional operators perform well with $64\times$ channel sizes.
 I foucused on enhancing the readbility of source code, I believe smart you can understand them without too much comments.
 To better understand __Cu32__, I suggest you to read the java code of _CudaFloat32EngineBase_, which contains some higher-level operatioal logics of __Cu32__.

 **2.** __The__ __complication__ __of__ __Cu32__.
 Under the Apache-2.0 License, you can modify and recompile the source of ___Cu32___.
 Now, __Cu32__ is only compiled for 64-bit Windows, so kindly recompile it using NVCC for other Operating Systems, like Centos, and Ubuntu.
 I recommand nvcc-11.5 compilter for RTX-30X0 (Ampere) GPU, and nvcc-11.8 for RTX-40X0 (Lovelace) GPU, however, I suggest you to try different nvcc versions on your platforms.
 Except that _Cuda_dconv3D_deltaX_ requires $compute$ and $sm \ge 60$, the other libs only requires $compute$ and $sm \ge 52$.
 According to my experience, $compute = sm = 52$, $61$, $70$, or $86$ can usually brings good performance, besides, I encourage you to try different compile conifgurations on your hardware to select the best.

 **3.**. __Convolution__ __algorithms__ __in__ __Cu32__.
 There are multiple convolution algorithms in ___Cu32___: